Wizarding World: Box office performance

-As of 2022, the first eleven Wizarding World films have collectively grossed over $9.6 billion at the global box office, making it the fourth-highest-grossing film franchise of all time behind the Marvel Cinematic Universe films, the Star Wars films and the Spider-Man films.
+As of 2022, the first 11 Wizarding World films have collectively grossed over $9.6 billion at the global box office, making it the fourth-highest-grossing film franchise of all time behind the Marvel Cinematic Universe films, the Star Wars films and the Spider-Man films.
 The first ten films emerged as commercial successes at the box office with the majority of the films grossing over $790 million, and all but The Prisoner of Azkaban and Fantastic Beasts at some point ranked among the ten highest-grossing films of all time.
 The Harry Potter films are the highest-grossing series based on a single property, earning over $7.7 billion at the box office; Harry Potter has also generated at least $3.9 billion in home video revenue, taking total consumer spending on the films to over $11 billion.
 Harry Potter also has a series average of over $1 billion per film when adjusted for inflation.

 The Deathly Hallows – Part 2 grossed over $1.3 billion becoming the third-highest-grossing film of all time, the highest-grossing film in the Wizarding World franchise, and the highest-grossing film of 2011.
 In the United States and Canada, it set a single-day and opening-weekend record, with $91.1 million and $169.2 million.
 In addition, the film set a worldwide opening-weekend record with $483.2 million.
 The Philosopher's Stone and The Goblet of Fire were also the highest-grossing films of 2001 and 2005; while The Chamber of Secrets, The Prisoner of Azkaban, The Order of the Phoenix, and The Half-Blood Prince were the second highest-grossing films of 2002, 2004, 2007, and 2009.
 The Deathly Hallows – Part 1 was the third-highest-grossing film of 2010, (behind Toy Story 3 and Alice in Wonderland), Fantastic Beasts and Where to Find Them was the eighth highest-grossing film of 2016, and The Crimes of Grindelwald was the tenth highest-grossing film of 2018.
 The Secrets of Dumbledore was the first film in the franchise to place outside the top ten grossing films of its release year.

 Critical and public response

-All of the films have been a success commercially and majority of the film's have been critically successful, making the franchise one of the major Hollywood "tent-poles" akin to James Bond, Star Wars, Indiana Jones, Lord of the Rings, Pirates of the Caribbean, Marvel Cinematic Universe and DC Extended Universe.
+All of the films have been commercially successful, and the majority have been critically successful.
 The Harry Potter series is noted by audiences and critics for growing narratively complicated, visually darker and more mature as each film was released.